joaofranciscodmsilva/joaofranciscodmsilva.github.io/_pages/en-us/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

-Estudante de graduação de engenharia elétrica na USP de São Carlos.
-Estagiário de Qualidade na Wabtec, em Araraquara-SP.
+Graduate student of electrical engineering at USP, campus of São Carlos.
+Quality intern at Wabtec, in Araraquara-SP.